 - Basil oil is perfect for bread and breadsticks dipping.

-- It’s excellent for those times you want a hint of basil without an overpowering flavour to the dish.
+- Basil oil is excellent for those times you want a hint of basil without an overpowering flavor to the dish.

-- Gives pasta a unique and distinct flavour.
+- Basil oil gives pasta dishes a unique and distinct flavor.

-- It makes a good salad dressing my itself or with some other ingredients like salt, pepper and pepper flakes.
+- It makes a good salad dressing by itself or with some other ingredients like salt, pepper, and pepper flakes.

-- Try marinating fish, shrimp and chicken in your basil oil.
+- Try marinating fish, shrimp, and chicken in basil oil emulsion